X4D HowTo Optimize Xray DRR Settings

 To make it easier to find the best set of parameter values for a particular trial, the Image Optimization widget performs a simulated annealing optimization on the 15 parameters.
 To use it, follow these steps:

-- Manually move the bone into the correct pose as best you can.
+- Manually move the object into the correct pose as best you can.

-- In the Object Tracking widget, select the desired image metric and perform a quick optimization (about 500 iterations with ranges of 1 mm and 1 deg) to fine-tune the pose.
+- In the Object Tracking widget, select the desired image metric and perform a quick optimization (about 1000 iterations with ranges of 1 mm and 1 deg) to fine-tune the pose.
 If this optimization makes the pose worse, go back to the manually adjusted pose.

 - In the Image Optimization widget, set the max iterations value.
 A value between 200 and 500 is recommended.
-This is the number of tracking optimizations that will be performed on the current bone in the current frame.
+This is the number of tracking optimizations that will be performed on the current object in the current frame.
 Each of these optimizations will use a different set of image processing parameters and will run for the number of iterations specified in the Object Tracking widget.
 Use the time needed to perform the optimization in step 4 to calculate how long the image optimization will take for a given number of iterations, then set max iterations to as high a number as you want to wait.

 - Press Optimize to start the optimization.
-For each iteration, a simulated annealing algorithm will randomly choose values for the 15 parameters within the ranges you specified, then perform a tracking optimization starting from the bone pose you specified at the start.
+For each iteration, a simulated annealing algorithm will randomly choose values for the parameters within the ranges you specified, then perform a tracking optimization starting from the bone pose you specified at the start.
 The goal is to find a set of parameter values such that the initial pose is the optimal solution of the image metric function.

-Note: For any given x-ray frame and bone, there is no guarantee that there exists a set of image processing parameters such that the correct bone pose is the global minimum bone pose.
+Note: For any given X-ray frame and object, there is no guarantee that there exists a set of image processing parameters such that the correct pose is the global minimum pose.
 This is because of the inherent differences between the X-ray and DRR images and the quality and extent of the CT data.
 There is also no guarantee that the optimal parameters for one frame will work on any other frame.
 However, image optimization is still often useful for finding a neighborhood of parameter values that improve the performance of the tracking optimization.